-Faculty planning to use Video Capture must disclose to students that Video Capture will be used and what will be video-recorded (focus on the presenter and the PowerPoint, PowerPoint only, student presentations, guest lecturers, etc.).
+Faculty planning to use Video Capture must disclose to students that Video Capture will be used and what will be video-recorded (focus on the presenter and the PowerPoint or other presentation, PowerPoint only, student presentations, guest lecturers, etc.).
 Ideally this information will be presented in each Palo Alto University course syllabus.

-Student questions and concerns about recording of classroom lectures and other activities may be directed to their instructors or to the University Ombuds.
+Student questions and concerns about recording of classroom lectures and other activities may be directed to their instructors or to the Director of Student Affairs.